 |14.||Fujifilm X-A3||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the 200D has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the YI M1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.